Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution

 \subsection{\nameheading Transformation}

-\name transformation is based on Control-flow Melding (CFM)~\cite{darm}.
-As we discussed in Section~\ref{sec:background}, CFM is a compiler optimization that improves performance of GPU programs by statically merging divergent program paths.
-Goal of CFM is to identify \code{if-then-else} branches with similar basic blocks (or isomorphic control-flow regions) and merge the common instructions within those blocks into convergent blocks.
+The \name transformation is based on Control-flow Melding (CFM)~\cite{darm}.
+CFM is a compiler optimization that improves the performance of GPU programs by statically merging divergent program paths.
+CFM aims to identify \code{if-then-else} branches with similar basic blocks (or isomorphic control-flow regions) and merge the common instructions within those blocks into convergent blocks.
 If the operation sequence inside both sides of the branch is identical, then the branch can be eliminated.
 However, this scenario is rare in real-world programs.
-If non-identical operations are found by the instruction alignment step, CFM moves the non-identical portions of the operations into new basic blocks and allowing them to execute conditionally.
-This process can increase the number of branches in the program.
-Therefore, CFM alone is not sufficient to be used as an optimization for improving DSE performance.
+If the instruction alignment step finds non-identical operations, CFM moves the non-identical portions of the operations into new basic blocks and allows them to execute conditionally.
+This process can increase the number of branches in the program making the program less desirable for DSE.